Creating and managing workflows

 • Any number — Set whatever timing makes sense

 Timing is per-contact.
-If someone enters the flow on June 1 and Step 2 has a 7-day interval, they receive Step 2 on June 8.
+If someone enters the workflow on June 1 and Step 2 has a 7-day interval, they receive Step 2 on June 8.

 Sender

-Leave blank to use the flow’s default sender, or select a different sender for this specific step.
+Leave blank to use the workflow’s default sender, or select a different sender for this specific step.

 You might change senders for: